elpres — electronic presentations

 \documentclass[options]{elpres}

-Elpres-specific options: font selection: tmrfont (Times Roman), helvetfont (Helvetica), cmfont (Computer Modern) and sansfont (Sans Serif: default).
-The option nofonts (no font selection) is intended for use of elpres with LuaLATEX with its own font selection mechanisms.
-Options for different screen aspect ratios: 4x3 (default), 16x9, 16x10.
-The option bulletsymb selects $\bullet$ symbols instead of the default itemize-environment symbols in all four levels, ballsymb is effective together with the presentation schemes (section 4.10) and provides alternative symbols for the itemize environment.
-The option navisymb adds a small field with symbols for navigation to the right bottom area of the presentation.
+Options for different screen aspect ratios are “4x3” (default),416x9”,516x10”.6 The option “bulletsymb” selects $\bullet$ symbols (closed circles) instead of the default itemize-environment symbols in all four levels, “ballsymb” is effective together with the presentation schemes (section 4.10) and inserts small images of colored balls as alternative symbols for the itemize environment.
+The option “navisymb” adds a small field with symbols for navigation to the right bottom area of slides (section 4.5).
 Options of the article class are also available for elpres presentations, e. g.
 10pt, 11pt, 12pt for selection of font size.

 \documentclass[12pt,pdftex,4x3]{elpres}